- About Southdowns College

 Southdowns Junior & Senior Dance Academy - afternoon centre:

 Southdowns College has the perfect facilities to train dance.
-We now offer primary school students the opportunity to receive tuition at the Southdowns Junior Dance Academy and high school students have the opportunity to train at the Southdowns Senior Dance Academy - in the RAD ballet training method, open classes, contemporary dance and pilates - as well as participation in a dance Eisteddfod, pre-exam courses, examinations, shows and bursary competitions.
+We offer primary school students the opportunity to receive tuition at the Southdowns Junior Dance Academy and high school students have the opportunity to train at the Southdowns Senior Dance Academy - in the RAD ballet training method, open classes, contemporary dance, Pilates/body conditioning and modern SADTA exam work - as well as participation in a dance Eisteddfod, pre-exam courses, examinations, shows and bursary competitions.

 All the afternoon centre classes for the senior and junior academy may be attended by students from Southdowns Pre-preparatory, Preparatory and College, as well as students from other schools.